superqx/superqx.github.io/CUSTOMIZE.md

 ## Creating new pages

 You can create new pages by adding new Markdown files in the [\_pages](_pages/) directory.
 The easiest way to do this is to copy an existing page and modify it.
 You can choose the layout of the page by changing the [layout](https://jekyllrb.com/docs/layouts/) attribute in the [frontmatter](https://jekyllrb.com/docs/front-matter/) of the Markdown file, and also the path to access it by changing the [permalink](https://jekyllrb.com/docs/permalinks/) attribute.
 You can also add new layouts in the [\_layouts](_layouts/) directory if you feel the need for it.
+To have the page be displayed for different languages, simply create one markdown file with the same name in each language.
+It is possible to [use different permalinks per language](https://github.com/untra/polyglot?tab=readme-ov-file#using-different-permalinks-per-language) if you want to.

 ## Creating new blog posts

-To create a new blog post, you can add a new Markdown file in the [\_posts](_posts/) directory, which is the [default location for posts in Jekyll](https://jekyllrb.com/docs/posts/).
+To create a new blog post, you can add a new Markdown file in the [\_posts/LANG/](_posts/en-us/) directory.
 The [name of the file must follow](https://jekyllrb.com/docs/posts/#creating-posts) the format `YYYY-MM-DD-title.md`.
 The easiest way to do this is to copy an existing blog post and modify it.
 Note that some blog posts have optional fields in the [frontmatter](https://jekyllrb.com/docs/front-matter/) that are used to enable specific behaviors or functions.

 If you want to create blog posts that are not ready to be published, but you want to track it with git, you can create a [\_drafts](https://jekyllrb.com/docs/posts/#drafts) directory and store them there.